AdrianZamoraSanchez/AdrianZamoraSanchez/README.en.md

 ## 📚 Technologies I’m familiar with
 - My main programming languages are Java, C/C++, Python, and JavaScript.
 - Experience with relational databases like MySQL and PostgreSQL, and NoSQL ones like MongoDB.
-- Code generation tools like Flex, Bison, and ANTLR.
+- Code generation tools Git/Github, STM32, ANTLR, etc.
 - System management with Bash, Docker, and basic CI/CD workflows.